oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/analyzing-logs/analyzing-logs.md

 6. (Optional) You can select any other visualization (e.g Sunburst, TreeMap etc) from the  **Visualizations** panel to view the data.

-## Task 3: Get inventory of namespace, pods, services, nodes for your cluster
+## Task 3 (To Be Updated and Task 5 will be removed): Get inventory of namespace, pods, services, nodes for your cluster

 ### **Review Cluster**